Interstitial lung disease

 Citation, DOI and article data

-Interstitial lung disease (ILD) is an umbrella term that encompasses a large number of disorders that are characterised by diffuse cellular infiltrates in a periacinar location.
+Interstitial lung disease (ILD) is an umbrella term that encompasses a large number of disorders that are characterized by diffuse cellular infiltrates in a periacinar location.
 The spectrum of conditions included is broad, ranging from occasional self-limited inflammatory processes to severe debilitating fibrosis of the lungs.

 Interstitial lung disease is considered a misnomer by some, as many of the diseases also involve the alveolar spaces.